mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 ## INTRODUCTION

-What questions must science be able to answer clearly and coherently in order to have the right to proudly say: “We have understood how this world works”?

-In my view, there are four such fundamental questions.
+Fundamental science has the right to declare that it has understood the structure of the Universe only when it is able to provide clear answers to four basic questions.

-The first — how is the atom structured?
+**The first is: how is the atom structured?**\
-That is, what matter is actually made of, what the real structure of the atom is, and, most importantly, where the motion inside the atom comes from and all the activity that science habitually denotes by the word “energy.”
+That is, what does matter actually consist of, what is the physical buildup of the atom, and, what is especially important, where does the movement inside the atom and all that activity that science habitually designates with the word "energy" come from?

-The second — what is motion?
+**The second is: what is motion?**
 What is the mechanism of motion?
-What exactly sets matter into motion?
-Where is the source of all processes, if any process is the motion of matter?
+What exactly sets matter in motion?
+Why does matter move if the force leading to motion is not visible?
+Where is the source of all dynamic processes in nature?
+After all, any process is the motion of matter.
+By understanding motion, we will understand the processes.

-The third — how do objects interact?
+**The third is: how is the interaction of objects carried out?**\
-By what exact mechanism do bodies, atoms, and particles interact?
-And above all — does such an interaction as “attraction” actually exist, or is it merely a misinterpreted phenomenon?
+By what exact mechanism does the interaction of bodies, atoms, and particles occur?
+And above all — does such an interaction as "attraction" actually exist in reality, or is it merely a misinterpreted phenomenon?

-The fourth — how is the Universe structured?
+**The fourth is: how is the Universe structured?**\
 Is there emptiness in it?
-What is its structure?
-Why do galaxies move?
+What is the geometry and filling of space?
+What is the structure of the Universe?
+What material force moves the galaxies?

-These four questions are not minor issues, not details, not narrow topics for specialists.
-They are the foundation.
-Without answering them, one cannot say that science has understood the world.
+These four questions are neither narrow topics for specialists nor secondary details.
+They form the very foundation of science.
+Without answering them, one cannot claim that science truly understands the world.
-Does modern science have a clear answer to at least one of them?
-No.

-And not just that there is no complete answer.
-There is not even an approximate, internally consistent, mechanically understandable answer.
-On all these questions, modern physics rests on a set of assumptions, mathematical schemes, and familiar terms, but not on physical understanding.
+Is modern mainstream physics capable of providing a clear answer to even one of these points?
+No. It has no real, comprehensible answer.
+In each of these areas, academic science has constructed a cumbersome system of convenient assumptions, abstract mathematical models, and habitual terminology.
+Equations allow us to calculate the effects, but the physical essence of the root causes remains entirely a blind spot.

+The famous phrase **"Shut up and calculate"** is an informal guiding principle in quantum physics.
+It urges physicists to abandon philosophical debates about the nature of reality and focus instead on the practical application of mathematical tools.
+Quantum mechanics yields precise predictions, yet its laws contradict our intuition and experience.
+For instance, the human mind is incapable of comprehending how a particle can exist in multiple locations simultaneously.
+This principle suggests not wasting time trying to "understand" it intellectually, but simply using the formulas that work in practice.

+If you agree with this principle, then this book is not for you.
+It contains no formulas or mathematics whatsoever.

-Therefore, the first thing the reader must do is stop automatically admiring it.
-One must see it in its real light.
+The first thing the reader must do is break free from the hypnotic spell of official science’s authority and see its true condition.
 It is not omniscient.
-It does not stand at the peak of final understanding.
-It is confused.
-It does not know where to look for a solution.
-And, even worse, it very often looks in the wrong place.
-As Albert Einstein said: *“Mathematics is the only perfect method of leading oneself by the nose.”*

-**Fatal misconceptions of science**
+It has become entangled in its own abstractions, reached a conceptual dead end, and is attempting to substitute physical reality with mathematical surrogates.

+As Albert Einstein aptly noted: **"Mathematics is the only perfect method to fool oneself."**
+And Hans-Georg Gadamer said: **"Authority is the source of prejudices."**
+Strive to understand, rather than blindly trust authorities.

+At the core of the prolonged crisis in modern natural science lie fatal misconceptions that have become deeply entrenched in the pages of school and university textbooks.

+Here is a list of some of **the fatal misconceptions of science:**

 1. **Recognition of the existence of attraction** as a fundamental, inherent property of matterThe
 2. **Big Bang theory**, postulating the birth of the Universe from a singular mathematical point